kylephillips/wp-duel/README.md

 ## Overview

 **WP Duel** is a Wordpress plugin that pits two contenders against each other in a duel.
+WP Duel requires PHP v5.3 or higher.

 ![Screenshot](https://raw.githubusercontent.com/kylephillips/wp-duel/master/screenshots/wpduel-duel.jpg)